centminmod/xenforo-online-safety-act-uk-template/readme.md

 * We will acknowledge your complaint within [Timeframe, e.g., 7 days] if contact information is provided and resources permit.

-* We will investigate your complaint to the best of our ability, given our limited resources, and aim to provide a response within [Timeframe, e.g., 30 days].
+* We will investigate your complaint to the best of our ability, given our limited resources, and aim to provide a response within [Timeframe, e.g., 30 days], in line with the timeframes outlined in Ofcom's Codes of Practice where applicable (ICU D7 to ICU D10).
 However, due to our volunteer capacity, delays may occur.

 * Limitations: Our capacity to investigate and resolve such complaints is severely limited.
 We may not be able to provide detailed explanations for our decisions or offer remedies beyond those available through our standard content moderation process.